- Open entry.

 - New Zealand University Entrance OR

 - Overall Academic IELTS 5.0 with no individual band score lower than 5.0 (achieved in one test completed in the last two years), OR

 - Acceptable alternative evidence of the required IELTS (see here for NZQA proficiency table and here for list of recognised proficiency tests).

 If you need to improve your English Language skills, we offer a wide range of English programmes.

-Applications that meet the entry requirements are processed on a first come-first served basis until the programme has reached its capacity.
+Applications are processed on a first come-first served basis until the programme has reached its capacity.